This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 Homemade cranberry sauce can be stored in an airtight glass container in the refrigerator for 10-12 days.
 If you want to store it longer, freeze it in the same airtight container or freezer-safe bags for up to 5 months.

-What to serve with cranberry sauce
+What to serve with Cranberry Sauce with Orange

 While cranberry sauce is traditionally served with roasted turkey on thanksgiving, it’s also delicious with chicken and pork.
 I also love serving it with these Air Fryer Turkey Legs.